crimsonvspurple/compare-langs/README.md

 ### Variations
 `c-std`: Implementation in C using for loop and arrays (this should have been named `c-for` for coherence but too late)

-`c-pointer`: Implementation in C using for loop and pointer arithmetics
+`c-pointer`: Implementation in C using for loop and pointer arithmetic

 `java-for`: Implementation in Java using for loop and arrays